 Can’t get rid of that annoying odor?
 Try this: Add 1/2 cup fresh hydrogen peroxide and 1/2 cup white vinegar to the washing machine along with those stinky towels.
-Fill with hot water and your regular detergent and allow to soak for 15 minutes.
+Fill with hot water and your regular detergent and allow it to soak for 15 minutes.
 Continue the cycle as normal.
 That should get rid of the smell.
-If you still detect that odor read Solution for Gross, Smelly Towels for a more aggressive treatment.
+If you still detect that odor read Solution for Gross, Smelly Towels for more aggressive treatment.

 Use hydrogen peroxide sparingly to control fungi and other pests in fish aquariums.
 Provided you do use it sparingly, it will not harm the fish.
 For specific instructions, read more here.